ADVANTICS/documentation/charge-controllers/evcc_noise_developments.md

 later with the final released firmware.

 Finally, here is how we present these information in the logs (a bit formatted for clarity).
-Here we have a 5% CP duty cycle with a rather strong transient event (similar to vehicle DC contactors closing for instance):
+Here we have a 5% CP duty cycle with a rather strong transient event, similar to vehicle DC contactors closing for instance:

 ```
 2022-11-10 17:32:45,561: INFO   : CP Thread           : PWM MEAS: PWM_Measurements(